luau-lang/site/_pages/lint.md

 ## LocalShadow (4)

 In Luau, it is valid to shadow locals and globals with a local variable, including doing it in the same function.
 This can result in subtle bugs, since the shadowing may not be obvious to the reader.
-This warning detects cases where local variables shadow other local variables in the same function, or global variables used in the script; for more cases of detected shadowing see `LocalShadowPedantic`.
+This warning detects cases where local variables shadow other local variables in the same function, or global variables used in the script.

 ```lua
 local function foo()